Workload Identity Federation: Secure Access for Non-Human Identities

 The process generally involves these steps:

-- A workload requests access to a cloud resource.
+- A workload needs to access a cloud resource.

-- The workload presents its identity token issued by the external IdP.
+- The workload then presents this identity token to the cloud provider.

-- If valid, the cloud provider grants the workload temporary credentials or access based on pre-defined IAM roles.
+- If the token is valid, the cloud provider issues temporary credentials or grants access based on pre-defined IAM roles that are mapped to the federated identity.
+This mapping is configured when setting up the trust relationship.

 "Workload Identity Federation eliminates the maintenance and security burden associated with service account keys." - Google Cloud Documentation